5th Metatarsal Neck Fracture

 Physical examination will identify swelling of the outside part of the forefoot.
 The area will be painful to touch.
 If the fracture is displaced, the bone (5th Metatarsal head) may be prominent, creating a lump against the skin either on the top, bottom, or outside of the foot.
 There may be some sensation of numbness or tingling in the 5th toe.

 X-ray of the foot will reveal the fracture.
-This will allow the physician to determine if the fracture is displaced, and whether the fracture position is acceptable to allow non-surgical treatment.
+This will allow the physician to see if the fracture is displaced, and combine with the physical exam findings will determine whether the fracture position is acceptable to allow non-surgical treatment.

 Treatment of 5th metatarsal neck fractures is usually non-operative.
 If the fracture is not displaced or only minimally displaced, it may be treated with rest and immobilization to allow healing.
 Relative immobilization in a stiff sole shoe or walker boot for 6-8 weeks is usually adequate.
 Crutches non-weight bearing or heel walking may prevent further displacement.
 Full recovery of function often takes many months.